thiago-b-coelho/taskList/README.md

 $ npm run dev
 ```

-With the project running, go to [localhost](http://localhost:5173/) with port 5173 possibly.
+With the project running, go to [localhost](http://localhost:5173/) with port 5173.